oracle/node-oracledb/doc/src/user_guide/bind.rst

 --------------------

-When binding a JavaScript Date value in an ``INSERT`` statement, by default the bind ``type`` is equivalent to TIMESTAMP WITH LOCAL TIME ZONE.
+When binding a JavaScript Date value in an ``INSERT`` statement, by default the bind ``type`` is equivalent to TIMESTAMP.
 In the database, TIMESTAMP WITH LOCAL TIME ZONE dates are normalized to the database time zone, or to the time zone specified for TIMESTAMP WITH TIME ZONE columns.
 If later queried, they are returned in the session time zone.
 See :ref:`Fetching Date and Timestamps <datehandling>` for more information.

 .. _outbind: